KARTHIK-VEL/-IDENTIFYING-WOMEN-HARASSMENTS-IN-PUBLIC-CCTV-CAMERAS-USING-ARTIFICIAL-INTELLIGENCE-TECHNIQUES/README.md

      When you run the script for the first time, it will download the pre-trained model from this link and place it under pre-trained directory in the current path.

+    ## Help

+    If you are facing any difficulty, feel free to create a new issue or reach out on link (1) KARTHIK V | LinkedIn